Sectors & IndustriesTechnologySemiconductors

 What are the semiconductor stocks with highest dividends?

-Chipmos Technologies (NASDAQ:IMOS) has an annual dividend yield of 6.73%, which is 4 percentage points higher than the semiconductor industry average of 2.64%.
-Chipmos Technologies's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
-Chipmos Technologies's dividend has not shown consistent growth over the last 10 years.
+Himax Technologies (NASDAQ:HIMX) has an annual dividend yield of 9.8%, which is 8 percentage points higher than the semiconductor industry average of 2.14%.
+Himax Technologies's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
+Himax Technologies's dividend has shown consistent growth over the last 10 years.

-United Microelectronics (NYSE:UMC) has an annual dividend yield of 6.58%, which is 4 percentage points higher than the semiconductor industry average of 2.64%.
-United Microelectronics's dividend payout is not stable, having dropped more than 10% three times in the last 10 years.
-United Microelectronics's dividend has shown consistent growth over the last 10 years.
+Nve (NASDAQ:NVEC) has an annual dividend yield of 6.2%, which is 4 percentage points higher than the semiconductor industry average of 2.14%.
+Nve's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Nve's dividend has not shown consistent growth over the last 10 years.

-United Microelectronics's dividend payout ratio of 84.5% indicates that its high dividend yield is sustainable for the long-term.
+Nve's dividend payout ratio of 136.5% indicates that its high dividend yield might not be sustainable for the long-term.

 3. Skyworks Solutions (NASDAQ:SWKS)

-Skyworks Solutions's dividend payout ratio of 84.1% indicates that its high dividend yield is sustainable for the long-term.
+Skyworks Solutions's dividend payout ratio of 90.9% indicates that its high dividend yield might not be sustainable for the long-term.

-Semiconductor stocks were up 1.06% in the last day, and up 7.27% over the last week.
-Qorvo was the among the top gainers in the semiconductors industry, gaining 14.4% yesterday.
+Semiconductor stocks were down -1.46% in the last day, and down -4.29% over the last week.
+Advanced Micro Devices was the among the top losers in the semiconductors industry, dropping -17.31% yesterday.

 What are the most undervalued semiconductor stocks?